Inquiry question: How important is it for genetic material to be replicated exactly?

 Changes in DNA content during the cell cycle

 The amount of DNA a cell changes during the cell cycle.
-The cell’s ‘normal’ content of DNA is evident during G1.
+The cell's 'normal' content of DNA is evident during G1.
 In the S-phase, the DNA content increases because of DNA replication.
-By the end of the S phase, the cell’s DNA content is double the amount found in the G1 phase.
+By the end of the S phase, the cell's DNA content is double the amount found in the G1 phase.
 This situation continues until the cell completes G2 and enters mitosis.
-At the completion of mitosis and cytokinesis, the cell enters G1, and its DNA content returns to ‘normal’.
+After mitosis and cytokinesis, the cell enters G1, and its DNA content returns to 'normal'.

 A graph showing the changes in the DNA content of a cell during the cell cycle.
 The cell's 'normal' DNA content is arbitrarily denoted as 1.
 DNA replication during the S phase increases the cell's DNA content.
 The cell's DNA content returns to normal after mitosis (M phase).
 Image credit: Darzynkiewicz, Zbigniew & Halicka, H & Zhao, Hong.
 (2010).
 Analysis of Cellular DNA Content by Flow and Laser Scanning Cytometry.
 Advances in experimental medicine and biology.
 676. 137-47.
 10.1007/978-1-4419-6199-0_9.